deong/sls/README.md

 * boost (specifically boost_regex)

 * gtest (https://code.google.com/p/googletest/) -- needed only if you
-  want to run the tests for the kvparse library
+  want to run the tests for the kvparse library.
+Note that if you do run the test, a few of them currently fail.
+The core functionality works, but there are some enhancements I haven't made yet so the tests for those fail.